 Size, Age & Growth

-The leopard catshark is an oviparous species meaning that females release egg cases that contain embryos into the environment.
-The embryo continues to develop until it hatches from the egg case and becomes a free-swimming juvenile.
+As an oviparous species, females release egg cases that contain embryos into the environment.
+The embryo continues to develop until it hatches from the egg case and becomes a free-swimming juvenile(Compagno et. al 1989).

-The sevengill shark, Notorynchus cepedianus, is a documented predator of the leopard catshark.
+The sevengill shark, Notorynchus cepedianus, is a documented predator of the leopard catshark (Ebert 1991).
 Other potential predators include large fish such as sharks as well as marine mammals.

 Parasites of the leopard catshark include larval copepods (Gnathia pantherina sp. n.) collected from the gills, nares, and bucchal cavity of a single specimen.